banach-space/llvm-tutor/README.md

 required nor sufficient.
 There are additional requirements to be able to run tests, which are documented [here](#test_requirements).

-### Obtaining LLVM-8
+## Obtaining LLVM-8
+There are two options:
-Basically, there are two options here: either build from sources (works regardless of the operating system, but is slow and complex) or download an installation package (very quick and easy, but works only on systems for which there are LLVM package maintainers).
+* **build from sources** (works regardless of the operating system, but can be slow and tricky to debug if things don't go according to plan)
+* **download pre-compilled packages** (very quick and easy, but works only on systems for which there are LLVM package maintainers).

+The packages available for Ubuntu and Mac OS X are sufficient.
+Windows users will have to build from sources.

-#### Installing on Ubuntu
+### Installing on Ubuntu
 If you're using `Ubuntu` then install `llvm-8-dev` (other dependencies will be _pulled_ automatically).
 Note that this very recent version of LLVM is not yet available in the official repositories.
 On `Ubuntu Xenial`, you can [install